Tax Audit Specialists in Canada

 - Unreported offshore assets

-- Credits, such as for charitable donations, that are not supported by receipts
+- Credits, such as for charitable donations or medical expenses, that are not supported by receipts

-We were retained by Don who runs a number of businesses near Kingston, Ontario and had various tax issues.
+We were retained by Don, who runs a number of businesses near Kingston, Ontario and had various issues.
 One of his corporations was being audited for HST.
-His accountant was not able to properly represent him.
+His accountant was not able to represent him properly.
 We took over the audit file.
-We dealt with his bookkeeper to provide the records needed by the auditor and satisfied all of the auditor questions.
-All of the input tax credits (deductions) which were supported by receipts were allowed.
+We dealt with his bookkeeper to provide the records needed by the auditor and satisfied all of the auditor’s questions.
+All of the imputed credits (deductions) which were supported by receipts were allowed.